ztsu/dreamrider/README.md

 How to change the state.
 There are a couple of methods. ...

 Suppose there is a function changes the state.
-The function get current state and return new state.
+The function get current state and return new state:

 ```javascript
 const inc = ({state}) => ({state: state + 1})